LOOSDORF CASTLE

 Loosdorf Castle was originally built as a fortress in the Middle Ages and was owned by a number of noble families.

-In the course of the 30 Years' War, the castle was extensively destroyed by a massive fire.
+In the course of the Thirty Years' War, the castle was extensively destroyed by a massive fire.
 The castle owes its present form to the Princes of Liechtenstein.

-Due to its centuries-long history, the castle shows elements of both the Middle Ages, Classicism and the Renaissance.
-In 1834, the Piatti family acquired Loosdorf Castle.
+Due to its centuries-long history, the castle displays elements of the Middle Ages, the Renaissance and Classicism.
+The Piatti family acquired Loosdorf Castle in 1834.

 Parts of the castle are open to the public.